Giovanni Leoni: Liverpool

 On 15 August 2025, Leoni completed a permanent transfer to Premier League club Liverpool for a reported fee of £26 million on a deal until June 2031.
 He made his debut for the club on 23 September, starting in a 2–1 win against Southampton in the EFL Cup third round.
 During this match, he suffered an anterior cruciate ligament injury, sidelining him for "about a year" as advised by Arne Slot, which would rule him out for the remainder of the season.

 International career

 Leoni is a youth international for Italy, having been called up to the Italy U17s in March 2024.
 He received his first call-up to the senior side for their 2026 FIFA World Cup qualifying matches against Estonia and Israel on 29 August 2025.

 Style of play

-A tall, strong and two-footed centre-back, Leoni can play in the centre or in the right side of a three-man defence.
-He is very agile and skilled with his head.
-He is also a modern defender who is skilled in the build up game, and in covering spaces tactically.
+A centre-back, Leoni can best play in the centre or right side of a three-man defense.
+He is also a modern defender who practices in the build up game, and in covering spaces tactically.